jinukkr/AdBrix_Sample_project/README.md

 # AdBrix_Sample_project

- AdBrix Sample Project for integration
+ AdBrix Sample Project for help the developer to integrate AdBrix Remastered Project.